sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data In Motion:

-: Data that is being transported via a network; also referred to as Data in transit.
-Data in motion requires a data model to encode the data to be transferred.
+: Data that is being transported via a network; also referred to as "Data in Transit" or "Data in Flight".
+Data in motion requires a data model to transfer the data using a specific encoding.
 Typically, data in motion is serialized (marshalling) into a transport encoding by a provider of information and deserialized (unmarshalling) by a consumer of information.
+The termination points of provider of information and consumer of information data is transferred between are interfaces.
+In regard to data in motion, the interpretation of the roles consumer of information and provider of information depends on the corresponding OSI layer (e.g. on layer2: between interfaces connected to a broadcast domain, on layer4: between interfaces that maintain a TCP connection).
+In the context of SACM, consumer of information and provider of information are SACM components.

-: SACM architecture and corresponding models focus on data in motion.
+: The SACM architecture and corresponding models focus on data in motion.

 Data At Rest: